3. Andalusia & Levante

 24. How do I know if I need a visa for Spain or Morocco?

-Please check the visa information for Spain here.
+- Please check the visa information for Spain here.
 The visa requirements for Morocco can be found here.
-Please note that all trips to Morocco will require your Schengen visa to be "multiple entry'', as you will enter Spain for the second time.
+Please note that all trips to Morocco will require your Schengen visa to be of an ''multiple entry'', as you will enter Spain for the second time.

 25. I am ready to go ahead and book one of your tours, but I need a visa to enter Spain.